5 Father's Day Gift Ideas That Also Make Good Long-Term Investments

 5. Shares of stock, ETFs or mutual funds

 Watches, coins, cards and whiskey can be fun gifts, but they can also require time to find and procure.
-If you want something easier to access but no less valuable over the long-term, gifting shares of stock or an ETF or mutual fund may be the perfect answer.
+If you want something easier to access but no less valuable over the long-term, gifting shares of stock or an ETF or mutual fund might be the perfect answer.

 All you need is a brokerage account where you can buy shares or already own some you want to give, and the information for Dad's brokerage account where he can receive them.
 You can then transfer the shares from your brokerage account to Dad's based on your brokerage firm's procedure.

-Note that you may need to submit the request in writing and it could take up to a week for the shares to arrive in Dad's account.
+Note that you might need to submit the request in writing and it could take up to a week for the shares to arrive in Dad's account.
 After that, Dad can reap all the rewards of a great Father's Day gift with long-term investment potential.

 Related Content